 Our Methodology

-Every product review and buying guide on rx-laxatives.com goes through a multi-step fact-checking process before publication.
-We take this seriously because we know you're making decisions about your health based on what we write.
+Every product review and buying guide goes through a multi-step verification process before publication.
+We take this seriously because you're making health decisions based on what we write.

 For every product claim, we verify against: